MiWeiss/Project-Tips/README.md

 # Efficient and successful programming assignments
-This repository aims to help you to get a good grade while working efficiently by using appropriate development techniques and by focussing on the most relevant stuff first.
+This repository aims to help you to get better grades for your programming project in less time.
 It is targeted at students in the *Programming Fundamentals 2* class at [USI](https://www.usi.ch/en) but its content probably generalizes to most programming assignments in software engineering though.